 2. Update your website regularly

 Like customers search your retail store for what's new, search engines favor websites with fresh, recently added content.
 The key here is to choose a web hosting service or site platform that allows you to update your site easily and often.
 The Retail Doctor is all built on Hubspot, which is a premium platform, but you can use WordPress to start.
-It's easy to maintain without being nickel and dimed by developers or the straight-jacketing by the free templates.
+It's easy to maintain without being nickel-and-dimed by developers or straight-jacketed by the free templates.

 3. Maintain a blog on your website

-OK this isn’t the incredibly easy part but you should be the expert in your field.
-Just put your thoughts concisely in an article on timely topics that will attract new customers and keep your one-time visitors coming back.
-For example, if you run a retail clothing business, an article like 5 Must-Have Fashion Trends for Fall is a good option.
+Okay, this isn’t the incredibly easy part but you should be the expert in your field.
+Just put your thoughts concisely in an article on timely topics that will attract a potential customer and keep your one-time visitors coming back.
+For example, if you run a retail clothing business, an article like Five Must-Have Fashion Trends for Fall is a good option.

 You can run similar features seasonally, and if you provide your reader with value, he or she will keep coming back.
 Yes you can use Blogger and other sites but you want the blog to live on your site.
 That would mean you want to use Wordpress.org which is self-hosted versus Wordpress.com which hosts blogs.